SS-NES/SS-NES-lesson/episodes/testing.md

         return get_observation_data()
 ```

+An example where you would like to do this for a research project might be when with reinforcement learning steps take too long.
+This can mean that for cost efficiency at that moment it is the most cost-effective.
+More information on runtime testing can be found at [the turing way](https://book.the-turing-way.org/reproducible-research/testing/testing-runtime).

 # 7. Closing words

 In the previous parts we have looked at quite a few different types of test with examples.
-Also some ways on making the tests more reusable and improving the quality.
+Also, some ways on making the tests more reusable and improving the quality.
 We would like to end with giving a few more possible resources where you could find information about different types of tests or testing tools:

 - [pytest and all types of integrations with it](https://pytest-with-eric.com/)
 - [the turing way](https://book.the-turing-way.org/reproducible-research/testing)